 - Specifying that contiguity in this instance is not interrupted by an intervening local service street, alley, or common element in a common-interest community.

-The bill also removes from the definition parcels of land in a residential subdivision, the exclusive use of which land is established by the ownership of such residential improvements.
+The act also removes from the definition parcels of land in a residential subdivision, the exclusive use of which land is established by the ownership of such residential improvements.